-Ordnance Survey aims to update the roads network following update of OS MasterMap Topography Layer, and the routing information will be updated within six months of change occurring in the real world wherever possible.
+Ordnance Survey aims to update the Roads Network following update of OS MasterMap Topography Layer, and the RRI will be updated within six months of change occurring in the real-world wherever possible.
 An update of the data is available every six weeks.

 A road is defined as a metalled way driveable by an ordinary vehicle such as a family car.
 Metalling is defined as the systematic application of material to assist the passage of a vehicle.
-Tracks are not currently included within the ITN Layer.